eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 tmpfs                              1.6G  4.0K  1.6G   1% /run/user/1000
 ```

-In this example, you can see the root mount `/` is the main one with 913 GB of total disk space, of which 378 GB is used leaving 489 GB of free disk space.
+In this example, you can see the root mount `/` is the main one with 913 GB of total disk space, of which 378 GB is used, leaving 489 GB of free disk space.

-On linux, you can run `sudo fdisk -l` to find out more about your disks and partition.
+On Linux, you can run `sudo fdisk -l` to find out more about your disks and partitions.
 It will return something like:

 ```
 Disk /dev/nvme0n1: 931.51 GiB, 1000204886016 bytes, 1953525168 sectors